-Rights in relation to recipients
+Article 13 Rights in relation to recipients

-INFORMATION AND ACCESS TO DATA
+SECTION 2 INFORMATION AND ACCESS TO DATA

-Information to be provided where the data are collected from the data subject 127
+Information to be provided where the data are collected from the data subject

-- 1. Where personal data relating to a data subject are collected from the data subject, the controller shall (...), at the time when personal data are obtained, provide the data subject with the following information: - (a) the identity and the contact details of the controller and, if any, of the controller's representative; the controller may also include the contact details of the data protection officer, if any; - (b) the purposes of the processing for which the personal data are intended (...);
+1. Where personal data relating to a data subject are collected from the data subject, the controller shall (...),at the time when personal data are obtained, provide the data subject with the following information:

-DE, EE, ES, NL, SE, FI, PT and UK scrutiny reservation.
+DE, ES, NL, SE, FI, PT and UK scrutiny reservation.

 DE, supported by ES and NL, has asked the Commission to provide an assessment of the extra costs for the industry under this provision.

-HU thought the legal basis of the processing should be included in the list.
+DE found the EP idea of providing information in the form of symbols was an interesting idea which facilitates the provision of information.
+SE found it peculiar that for example a court would be obliged to provide separate information to the data subject about a case that the data subject had initiated; such obligations are set out in the code on procedure.